MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/adgroupbidlandscapetype.md

 ---
-title: AdGroupBidLandscapeType Value Set ms.service: bing-ads-ad-insight-service ms.topic: article
+title: AdGroupBidLandscapeType Value Set - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible values that indicate whether all or a subset of an ad group's existing keywords are used to determine the bid landscape.
 ---
-# AdGroupBidLandscapeType Value Set
+# AdGroupBidLandscapeType Value Set - Ad Insight
 Defines the possible values that indicate whether all or a subset of an ad group's existing keywords are used to determine the bid landscape.

 ## Syntax